 There is no better place to concentrate your style efforts than your primary bathroom.
 This is the bathroom attached to the primary or owner's suite.
 After all, the modern primary suite bath is much more than simply a place to wash up and get ready for the day.
 For many homeowners, it’s become a retreat—a spa-like place to relax and leave the stress of the day behind.

-Whether you’re building a new home in Meriden, Middletown or Wallingford—or remodeling your existing home—it’s helpful to keep an eye on new developments taking place in the master bathroom.
+Sunwood loves to keep Connecticut in cozy spaces that pamper its people.
+Whether you’re building a new home in Meriden, Middletown, or Wallingford—or remodeling your existing home—it’s helpful to keep an eye on new developments taking place in the primary bathroom.
 Here are a few of the trends we’ve noticed from around the country.

 Soaking tubs can hold their heat more efficiently than conventional bathtubs.
 That's important if you want to have a longer, relaxing soak without having to constantly add hot water.

-Soaking tubs also add an aesthetic element to your Master Bathroom.
+Soaking tubs also add an aesthetic element to your primary bath.
 You can choose an elegant stand-alone tub or install a soaking tub in the corner.
-One of the nice things about soaking tubs is that they don’t take up as much room as some of the older whirlpool type tubs.
+One of the nice things about soaking tubs is that they don’t take up as much room as some of the older whirlpool-type tubs.
 They’re pleasing to look at without dominating the whole room.